-I have been wine tasting at all these locations
+I have been wine tasting at Napa Valley and other locations

 and I was pleasantly surprised to find a delightful day of wine-tasting right

 in Northeastern Ohio - only a one - or two-hour drive from Cleveland or Erie.

 If you find yourself hesitant to try wines in Ohio thinking they may resemble you uncle’s home brew, you’re not alone.
 You may be saying to yourself, “Yeah right, certainly they can’t be that good.”
 Well, they are!

 thunderstorms threatening, my sister and I began our adventure.

 The first stop along my tour was the offices of the Ohio Wine Producers Association (OWPA) in Geneva, Ohio.
 They have a great deal of information about the wineries in the area and I wanted to stop and see what’s new.